threefoldtech/info_grid/src/farmers/farmers.md

 This section covers all practical tutorials on how to farm on the ThreeFold Grid.

-For complementary information on ThreeFold farming, read the [Farming](../wiki/tfgrid/farming/farming_toc.md) section of the Library.
+For complementary information on ThreeFold farming, refer to the [Farming](../wiki/tfgrid/farming/farming_toc.md) section.

 <h2> Table of Contents </h2>